stanfordnlp/CoreNLP/_pages/other-languages.md

 * [Apache Thrift server for Stanford CoreNLP](https://github.com/EducationalTestingService/stanford-thrift) by Diane Napolitano.
 (Written in Java, but usable from many languages.)

-#### ZeroMQ/脴MQ servers
+#### ZeroMQ/ØMQ servers

 * [stanford-0mq](https://github.com/dmnapolitano/stanford-0mq) by Diane Napolitano.
-An implementation of a server for Stanford's CoreNLP suite using 脴mq and a basic client/server/JSON requests configuration.
+An implementation of a server for Stanford's CoreNLP suite using Ømq and a basic client/server/JSON requests configuration.
 Last commit: Oct 2015.
 * [stanford-corenlp-zeromq](https://github.com/URXtech/stanford-corenlp-zeromq) by URXtech.
 Basic JSON wrapper around CoreNLP.
 * [corenlp-zmq](https://github.com/twneale/corenlp-zmq) by Thom Neale.
 A Dockerfile and Ansible provisioning script to build and run a Stanford CoreNLP server process with a single ZMQ broker font-end that proxies incoming requests to one or more back-end Scala workers.
 Last commit: 2015.
 * [corenlp-server](https://github.com/kowey/corenlp-server) by Eric Kow.
 Simple Java server communicating with clients via XML through ZeroMQ.
 Example Python client included.
 Last commit: 2014.